Pyotr Stolypin: Interior minister and prime minister

-On 25 August 1906, three assassins from the Union of Socialist Revolutionary Maximalists, wearing military uniforms, bombed a public reception Stolypin was holding at his dacha on Aptekarsky Island.
+On 25 August 1906, three assassins from the Union of Socialists-Revolutionaries Maximalists, wearing military uniforms, bombed a public reception Stolypin was holding at his dacha on Aptekarsky Island.
 Stolypin was only slightly injured by flying splinters, but 28 others were killed.
 Stolypin's 15-year-old daughter lost both legs and later succumbed to her injuries at the hospital, and his 3-year-old son Arkady broke a leg, as the two stood on a balcony.
 Stolypin moved into the Winter Palace.
-In October 1906, at the request of the Tsar, Grigori Rasputin paid a visit to the wounded child.
+In October 1906, at the request of the tsar, Grigori Rasputin paid a visit to the wounded child.
 On 9 November an imperial decree made far-reaching changes in land tenure law, disrupting in one sweep the communal and the household (family) property systems.

 Stolypin changed the rules of the First Duma to attempt to make it more amenable to government proposals.
 On 8 June 1907, Stolypin dissolved the Second Duma, and 15 Kadets who had associated with terrorists were arrested; he also changed the weight of votes in favor of the nobility and wealthy, reducing the value of lower-class votes.
 The leading Kadets were ineligible.
 This affected the elections to the Third Duma, which returned much more conservative members eager to cooperate with the government.
 This changed Georgy Lvov from a moderate liberal into a radical.

 As governor in Saratov, Stolypin had become convinced that the open field system had to be abolished; communal land tenure had to go.
 The chief obstacle appeared to be the Mir (commune), so its dissolution and the individualization of peasant land ownership became the leading objectives of his agrarian policy.
-He introduced land Denmark-style reforms to allay peasant grievances and soothe dissent.
+He introduced Denmark-style land reforms to allay peasant grievances and soothe dissent.
 Stolypin proposed his own landlord-sided reform in opposition to the previous democratic proposals which led to the dissolution of the first two Russian parliaments.
 Stolypin's reforms aimed to stem peasant unrest by creating a class of market-oriented smallholders who would support the social order.
 He was assisted by Alexander Krivoshein, who in 1908 became Minister of Agriculture.
 In June 1908 Stolypin lived in a wing of the Yelagin Palace where the Council of Ministers convened.